junxit/us-congress-bills-110/metadata.md

 - 2007-07-25 — Introduced in Senate
 - 2007-07-25 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S10045; text as passed Senate: CR S10045)
 - 2007-07-25 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S10045; text as passed Senate: CR S10045)
+- 2007-07-26 — Message on Senate action sent to the House.
+- 2007-07-26 — Received in the House.
+- 2007-07-26 — Referred to the House Committee on the Judiciary.